Makr91/zoneweaver-api/SECURITY.md

 3. Fill out the advisory form with detailed information
 4. Submit the advisory

-### Alternative Method: Email

-If you prefer email communication, you can reach out to the maintainers through the contact information provided in the repository.

 ### What to Include

 Please provide as much information as possible: